View the most popular items in our shop

 The other wedding guests were best man Ernest Goldstein (let us know if you know more about him), standing on Emma Tomb’s right and Betty’s brother Henry (Harry) Arthur Marner (1916-2001), both wearing the wide-legged trousers en vogue at the time.

 It's not only its connection with London's couture houses that makes this dress stand out to me.
 It also had the distinction of being worn to four more weddings, each by a different bride.
 Reusing wedding dresses was not uncommon in the 1930s and 1940s, given that first the Great Depression and then the Second World War forced austerity on Britain.
+Betty lent out her wedding dress to two of her coworkers between 1939 and 1942.

-Bride number two was Betty’s younger sister Lillian (Lily, 1923-1979) who married Robert George Murray (1920-1994) in Stoke Newington in September 1942, despite her father objecting to the marriage twice.
+The third of the borrowing brides was Betty’s younger sister Lillian (Lily, 1923-1979) who married Robert George Murray (1920-1994) in Stoke Newington in September 1942, despite her father objecting to the marriage twice.
 Maybe Lily found it hard to find sufficient fabric during the war, or maybe she just liked the dress.
 As you can see, massive bouquets of flowers are still all the rage in 1942 and so, it seems, are giant horseshoes- for the luck of the newly married couple.

-Two other women would borrow the wedding dress during the Second World War.
 Finally, the fifth bride, Moyra Farr (1922-1990) borrowed the dress when she married Betty’s brother Harry in Uxbridge, west London in 1947.

 I am amazed that the fragile silk tulle veil survived five weddings and a further 70 years.
 The dress and veil were donated in 2016 by Betty and Jim’s two daughters, together with a wax orange blossom wreath.
 These had been fashionable at least since Queen Victoria had worn a wreath made out of real orange blossoms to her own wedding in 1842.